benh009/datasciencecoursera/Getting_and_Cleaning_Data/Project/Code_book.md

-#Project getting and cleaning data : Human Activity Recognition Using Smartphones Data Set
+#Project : getting and cleaning data

 ##Abstract
  Human Activity Recognition database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.